 Social Justice Giving Options

 River Road UU Congregation is committed to generous social justice giving.
-We dedicate one entire Sunday morning collection each month to those groups and agencies we hold so dear to our hearts.
+We “extend the offering” or dedicate one entire Sunday morning’s offering each month to those groups and agencies we hold so dear to our hearts.
 While each organization will be lifted up for special attention during one single month of the coming congregational year, you can also make your generous gifts at any time during the congregational year, including right now.
-Below you’ll see our full schedule of 2018 Designated Gift Organizations.
+Below you’ll see our full schedule of 2018-2019 Designated Gift Organizations.
 Feel free to donate, learn, and connect!